 We consider the LIME technique, whose major drawback lies in the lack of stability.
 Moreover, it is difficult to tune properly its main parameter: different values of the kernel width provide substantially different explanations.

-We tackle LIME weak points from a methodological point of view, solving them by means of the OptiLIME framework, which represents a new and innovative contribution to the scientific community.
-OptiLIME achieves stability of the explanations and automatically finds the proper kernel width value, according to the practitioner's needs.

-In order to build the framework, we presented a thorough discussion of LIME's intuition and how it is implemented.
+The main contribution of this paper consists in the clear decomposition of the LIME framework in its relevant components and the exhaustive analysis of each one, starting from the geometrical meaning through the empirical experiments to validate our intuitions.
 We showed that Ridge penalty is not needed and LIME works best with simple Linear Regression as explainable model.
 In addition, smaller kernel width values provide a more adherent LIME plane to the ML surface, therefore a more realistic local explanation.
-At the same time, we discover a relevant trade-off between adherence and stability of the explanations.
+Eventually, the trade-off between the adherence and stability properties is extremely valuable since it empowers the practitioner to choose the best kernel width consciously.

+We exploit these findings in order to tackle LIME weak points.
+The result is the OptiLIME framework, which represents a new and innovative contribution to the scientific community.
+OptiLIME achieves stability of the explanations and automatically finds the proper kernel width value, according to the practitioner's needs.

-OptiLIME chooses the best kernel width to meet the required level of adherence, while optimizing the explanation's stability (given the adherence constraint).
-The framework is a useful tool for the practitioner: it gives control on the adherence-stability trade-off, automatically tuning the LIME method according to the user needs.
-Using OptiLIME, the practitioner knows how much to trust the explanations, based on their stability and adherence values.
+The framework may serve as an extremely useful tool: using OptiLIME, the practitioner knows how much to trust the explanations, based on their stability and adherence values.

-\begin{acks} We acknowledge financial support by CRIF S.p.A. and Università degli Studi di Bologna. \end{acks}